 If you have experience in a particular area, you can sign up to answer people’s questions and receive compensation each time you help someone.
 You can even take it a step further and start your own consulting business to help others.
 You’ll need a website and some business cards to do this, but you can find client leads on sites like LinkedIn or by networking and attending events.

 Monetize your skills by setting up a Fiverr account.
+It’s free to use, and one of the best businesses to start for less than $500.
 Millions of people use Fiverr for services ranging from graphic design and video editing to content writing, voiceover work and translation.

 When setting up your account, be sure to provide a detailed description of your service and lots of examples of your work.
 Here’s a great example of detailed service package descriptions for a custom logo designer.

 If you don’t have reviews yet, you can still post images of your work.

 Only have a little time to make extra money?
 Consider starting a business for less than $500 by using short task sites like Mechanical Turk.
 This is an Amazon site that pays you to complete small and short tasks whether it’s finding an image, light research or captioning a video.